johnny-wong/traffic-light/README.md

 Software: Matlab R2016b

 ## INTRODUCTION
+Q-learning is an algorithm that maps certain system states to the best course of action.
-These files contain code to learn a traffic light system under different scenarios The file 'Traffic_light.m' is the control centre for the project Other files are functions used throughout the simulations.
+These files contain code to learn a traffic light system under different scenarios with the objective of maximising traffic flow and minimising stopped cars.
+The file 'Traffic_light.m' is the control centre for the project Other files are functions used throughout the simulations.